Interstate 244

-Interstate 244 (I-244), also known as the Martin Luther King Jr. Memorial Expressway (in honor of Martin Luther King Jr.) since 1984, the Crosstown Expressway, and the Red Fork Expressway, is a 15.8 mi east–west Interstate Highway bypass route of I-44 in Tulsa, Oklahoma.
+Interstate 244 (I-244), also known as the Martin Luther King Jr. Memorial Expressway (in honor of Martin Luther King Jr.) since 1984, the Crosstown Expressway, and the Red Fork Expressway, is a 15.8 mi east–west Interstate Highway bypass route of I-44 around Tulsa, Oklahoma.

 At both I-244's western and eastern terminus, the highway connects with I-44.
 I-244 runs from the western bank of the Arkansas River, across the river and past downtown Tulsa, before running through the northern half of the city and connecting again with I-44.

 In downtown Tulsa, I-244 forms the northern and western legs of the "Inner Dispersal Loop".
 The southern and eastern legs are formed by the unsigned I-444 (signed as U.S. Highway 75 (US-75)).